What is the Welton Summer Sophomore Research Apprenticeship Grant?

-- A sophomore in the L&S Honors Program, or
+- A second-year student in the L&S Honors Program, or

-- A freshman in the L&S Honors Program who will have more than 24 credits after May of the current academic year
+- A first-year student in the L&S Honors Program who will have more than 24 credits after May of the current academic year

 How do I apply?

 - Attend an information workshop in December or January (check the Honors calendar) to learn more about this opportunity.
-[Note: in the 2017-2018 Academic Year, all workshops will be held early in spring semester.]
 While attendance at the workshop is NOT required in order to be eligible for the award, it will give you a chance to ask questions and find out more about the program.

 - Seek out faculty members who you might like to research with.

-- Once you have found a mentor, match to the scholarship at scholarships.wisc.edu.
+- Once you have found a mentor, match to the scholarship at wisc.academicworks.com (the Wisconsin Scholarship Hub).
 Both you and your faculty mentor must fill out portions of the application and discuss what role you will play in his or her research.
 The application will be live in December 2020 for the 2021 summer apprenticeships.

 When is the application due?

 Applications are due in early March of each academic year.
-(2018 Deadline: Wednesday, March 14 before 11:59 p.m).
+(2021 Deadline: Wednesday, March 17 before 11:59 p.m.
+Central Time).
 Honors On-Line, our e-newsletter, will alert you of the deadline in January/February.
 Award notifications will take place by e-mail within 3-4 weeks of the application deadline.